Belva Digital turns 7 years this Saturday (April 25th) 🎉🎉🎉

 Along the way, we’ve remained agile and quickly adapted.
 Our business today has two divisions;

-Agency Services: under this, we provide marketing services such as brand and digital strategy, copywriting, creative design and development, SEO, website & app development, research, data analytics, and much more.
+Agency Services: Under this, we provide marketing services such as brand and digital strategy, copywriting, creative design and development, SEO, website & app development, research, data analytics, and much more.

 Marketing Technology (MarTech): this is a new R&D unit.
 We’ve since developed two products;

 Lastly, develop a mentorship program.
 It’s certainly lonely at the top and you need to surround yourselves with positive energy.
 Mentorship doesn’t always come from sitting down with people.
-You can find it on YouTube, in podcasts, in blogs, and books.
+You can find it on YouTube, in podcasts, in blogs, and in books.
 Talking of books, these are my top recommendations: